Analyzing and fixing the issues

 )

-You can now mark Margin Currency as fixed for both issues.
+You can now mark Margin Currency as fixed for all the issues.

 Issues in Dax Optimizer

-Repeat a similar optimization for Sales Amount Currency and Total Cost Currency.
+Repeat a similar optimization for Sales Currency and Total Cost Currency.

 The measure Margin Currency % has a different issue, instead.